feenkcom/gt4gemstone-old/doc/bareGemStoneInstalation.md

 ## Connecting to this server

-To connect to a stone that does not use GsDevKit one needs to use the client `GtGsBareClient`.
+First a client should be created using GsDevKit.
+To connect to a stone that does not use GsDevKit one needs to use the class `GtGsBareClient`.
 ```
 gtClient := GtGsBareClient forSessionDescriptionNamed: 'gt4gemstone'.
 gtClient performStringRemotelyAndInspect: 'Object'.